-Over the previous three years, we attended an average of 17 industrial-based incidents a year.
-We have attended 50 incidents in total, 42 of which were primary fires, with eight relating to special service calls.
+Over the previous three years, we attended an average of 16 industrialbased incidents a year.
+We have attended 49 incidents in total, 42 of which were primary fires, with seven relating to special service calls.
 The primary fires were spread across both processing and manufacturing, with almost 50% of these occurring in factories, followed closely by engineering units.
-Examples of other premises involved in primary fires included food and drink processing, recycling and chemical manufacturing sites.
+Examples of other premises involved in primary fires included food and drink processing, recycling and chemical processing sites.
 The special service calls we responded to included making safe, the removal of people from objects, the rescue/release of persons and/or no action or offering advice only.